Cat communication: Biting

-Gentle biting (often accompanied by purring and kneading) can communicate affection or playfulness, directed at the human owner or another cat; however, stronger bites that are often accompanied by hissing or growling usually communicate aggression.
+Gentle biting (often accompanied by purring and kneading) can communicate affection or playfulness, directed at the human owner or another cat.
+Stronger bites that are often accompanied by hissing or growling usually communicate aggression.
 When cats mate, the tom bites the scruff of the female's neck as she assumes a lordosis position which communicates that she is receptive to mating.

 Olfactory communication

-Cats communicate olfactorily through scent in urine, feces, and chemicals or pheromones from glands located around the mouth, chin, forehead, cheeks, lower back, tail and paws.
+Cats communicate through scent using urine, feces, and chemicals or pheromones from glands located around the mouth, chin, forehead, cheeks, lower back, tail and paws.
 Their rubbing and head-bumping behaviors are methods of depositing these scents on substrates, including humans.
 The cat rubs its cheeks on prominent objects in the preferred territory, depositing a chemical pheromone produced in glands in the cheeks.
 This is known as a contentment pheromone.
 Synthetic versions of the feline facial pheromone are available commercially.

 Cats have nine different scent glands in their body.
 These are the pinna (outer ear flaps), temporal (on their temples), cheek (on the sides of their face), perioral (on the mouth corners), submandibular (under the jaw), interdigital (between toes), anal (on the sides of the anus), caudal (all along tail), and supra-caudal (at the base of tail).

 Urine spraying is also a territorial marking.
 Cats urinate by squatting onto a horizontal surface, while standing up.
-The cat makes a treading motion with her back feet and quivers her tail, leaving her scent mark on a vertical surface.
 Unlike a dog's penis, a cat's penis points backward.
 Although cats may mark with both sprayed and non-sprayed urine, the spray is usually more thick and oily than normally deposited urine, and may contain additional secretions from anal sacs that help the cat make a stronger communication.
-While cats mark their territory both by rubbing the scent glands, by urine and faecal deposits, spraying seems to be the "loudest" feline olfactory communication.
+While cats mark their territory both by rubbing the scent glands, by urine and fecal deposits, spraying seems to be the "loudest" feline olfactory communication.
 It is most frequently observed in intact male cats in competition with other males.
 Males neutered in adulthood may still spray after neutering.
 Female cats also sometimes spray.

 A cat that urinates outside the litter box may indicate dissatisfaction with the box, due to a variety of factors such as substrate texture, cleanliness, and privacy.
 It can also be a sign of urinary tract problems.
 Male cats on poor diets are susceptible to crystal formation in the urine which can block the urethra and lead to health problems.

 The urine of mature male cats in particular contains the amino acid known as felinine which is a precursor to 3-mercapto-3-methylbutan-1-ol (MMB), the sulfur-containing compound that gives cat urine its characteristically strong odor.
 Felinine is produced in the urine from 3-methylbutanol-cysteinylglycine (3-MBCG) that is excreted peptidase cauxin.
 It then slowly degrades via bacterial lyase into the more-volatile chemical MMB.
 Felinine is a possible cat pheromone.